 The terms of your membership in the Fund are set out in the Fund's Trust Deed and, should there be any inconsistency between this annual report and the Fund's Trust Deed, the terms of the Fund's Trust Deed prevail.
+It also summarises matters which are covered in the Fund's Product Disclosure Statements and related member disclosures; so please refer to those documents for more details.
 While all due care has been taken in the preparation of this report, the Trustee reserves its right to correct any errors and omissions.

-All statements of law or matters affecting superannuation policy are up-to-date as at 30 June 2021, unless otherwise stated.
+All statements of law or matters affecting superannuation policy are up-to-date as at 30 June 2022, unless otherwise stated.

 This document contains general information about investments and investment performance.

 Please remember that past performance is not necessarily a guide to future performance.